euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 ## ENSettings

-The `settings` class is used to change runtime and save in persistance area all parameters in enmobilesdk and each submodules config.
+The `settings` class is used to change runtime and save in persistance area all network parameters in enmobilesdk and each submodules config.

 This is a simple snippet